qwertie/home/misc/Atlas-Shrugged-summary.md

 > "I am supposed to deliver to Taggart Transcontinental, on February 'fifteenth, sixty thousand tons of rail, which is to give you three hundred miles of track.
 You will receive— for the same sum of money— eighty thousand tons of rail, which will give you five hundred miles of track. [...]
 I am not asking for your consent. [...]
 We will tangle the bookkeeping in such a way that if the thing should ever blow up, nobody will be able to pin anything on anybody, except on me."

-> For a month in advance, the people who filled the courtroom had been told by the press that they would see the man who was a greedy enemy of society; but they had come to see the man who had invented Rearden Metal.

 Rearden has no lawyer.
 When the three-judge panel, appointed by the Bureau of Economic Planning and National Resources, asks for his plea, he answers:

 > "I have no defense."